wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Tabantha Bridge Stable.md

 The primary animal tended here is the goat, who love the abundant grasses and Tabantha Wheat of the area.

+A poster on an inside wall depicts the notes to the "Song of Storms" (see [[1.
+Central Windvane and Warp Songs]]).

 Primary-Purpose:: Goats
 Region:: Hebra